Ferry Svan: Senior career

 To introduce his senior career, Svan appeared on the show Bingolotto on 11 June 2017, where he performed multiple woodchopping events.

 In summer 2017 he again competed in the Nordic championship, now as a senior, and placed second.
 He was the youngest person to ever compete in the sport as a senior.
 In October 2017, he competed in the European Champions Trophy Senior competition qualifiers, but also was able to take an automatic wild card spot because of his World Championship title.

-At the start of April 2018, Svan gained sponsorship from Swedish chainsaw safety company Axelent AB, which he explained he has a lot in common with because of both their focuses on precision work and safety.
+At the start of April 2018, Svan gained sponsorship from Swedish machine guarding safety company Axelent AB, which he explained he has a lot in common with because of both their focuses on precision work and safety.
 With the sponsorship, because he still wasn't earning enough from wins to live off, he intended to move to New Zealand and train, because the sport is very popular there.

 In early April 2018, Svan experienced an injury while training.
 He dropped an axe after chopping down trees to prepare for training and, to save it from falling down a hill, instinctively tried to catch it on his ankle, in what he calls a "stupid move".
 Initially it looked like a surface wound, but after being unable to move his foot he returned to hospital.
 He had severed a tendon and required surgery, which was his first operation, and had to be put in a plaster cast for 6 weeks.
 The Champions Trophy competition, held in Marseille, France, was in late May 2018, 6-7 weeks later.
 However, he still managed to compete.
 At this competition he also became the youngest person to compete as a senior in an international competition.

 In the first round of the Champions Trophy, Svan competed against Andrea Rossi, who ended up disqualified.
 In the quarterfinals, he competed against Martin Komarek, who beat his time, with Svan ultimately placing eighth.
 In each stage of this competition, he broke his own personal best.
 He said that making it to the quarterfinals was beyond his expectations and he was proud of knocking 15 seconds off some of his personal records, calling himself a "giant" for the achievements; in the heat he lost, he attained what was a new Swedish national record.

 Svan's performance at the 2019 Timbersports Champions Trophy competition, in Kungsbacka, saw him set a new personal best, but missing out on his target of a top-5 placement, losing to Michal Dubicki in the quarter finals.